Eddie Linden: Tributes and cultural depictions

 Who is Eddie Linden, a biography written by Sebastian Barker, with illustrations by Ralph Steadman, was published in 1979, covering the story of Linden's life up until the launch of Aquarius.
-It later inspired a stage play of the same name, which was produced in 1995 at The Old Red Lion in Islington, North London.
+It later inspired a stage play of the same name, which was produced in 1995 at The Old Red Lion in Islington, north London.
 Written by William Tanner, the play starred Michael Deacon as Linden, receiving good notices and playing to packed houses.
 It co-starred Dallas Campbell as a young man trying to get his poetry published by Linden, and ran from 28 February to 25 March 1995.

-In June 1975, Linden was the subject of a portrait by Harry Diamond, who captured Soho artists on camera, and in October 1985, he was photographed by Granville Davies.
+In June 1975, Linden was the subject of a portrait by Harry Diamond, who captured Soho artists on camera, and in October 1985, Linden was photographed by Granville Davies.
 Both prints are now held by the National Portrait Gallery in London.
-In late 2005, the award-winning photographer Eamonn McCabe took pictures of Linden.
+In late 2005, the photographer Eamonn McCabe photographed Linden for The Guardian.

 Linden's 80th birthday was celebrated with a party at Conway Hall in 2015, at which he recited several of his poems.
 Barker's widow, the poet Hilary Davies, described Linden as "loyal and non-judgmental", and, comparing him to a meerkat, said he was "sociable, communicative, ferreting in corners for choice morsels and then delighting in showing it to the community".
 He was presented with a portrait of himself by London Irish artist Luke Canavan.

 In 2018, a different oil painting of Linden by Canavan was displayed at the Royal Society of Portrait Painters Annual Exhibition, which took place at the Mall Galleries in London.

+Other poets have written about Linden in their work, or named him as in inspiration for poems.
+These include "The Ballad of Eddie Linden at Earl's Court" by Ken Smith (1986).
+Gavin Ewart's "Eddie Linden" was included in a 1991 anthology of Ewart's poems.
+In 2000, Matthew Sweeney's "Incident in Exeter Station", published as The Saturday Poem in The Guardian, was dedicated to Linden.
+The poem "Fugitive Colours" by Liz Lochhead (2016) references Linden.

-Linden's character is summarised by his friend Gerald Mangan in a pen and ink drawing of him arriving at the gate of heaven accompanied by Saint Peter, who appeals to a surly God the Father:"He says he's a manic-depressive alcoholic lapsed-Catholic Irish working-class pacifist-communist bastard from Glasgow.
+Linden's personality was summarised by his friend Gerald Mangan in a pen and ink drawing of Linden arriving at the gates of Heaven accompanied by Saint Peter, who appeals to a surly God, "He says he's a manic-depressive alcoholic lapsed-Catholic Irish working-class pacifist-communist bastard from Glasgow.
 And would you like to subscribe to a poetry magazine?"